winitzki/scall/tutorial/programming_dhall.md

 If `F` is a type constructor with two type parameters, we may impose a universal or an existential quantifier on one of the type parameters and obtain a new type constructor with just one type parameter.
 This gives us new type constructors defined as: $$G ~ x = \forall y. ~ F ~ x ~ y$$  $$H ~ x = \exists y. ~ F ~ x ~ y$$

-Imposing a quantifier on `y` will preserve the filterable properties of the type `F x y` with respect to `x`.
+Imposing a quantifier on `y` will preserve the filterable properties of `F x y` with respect to `x`.
 It does not matter whether `F x y` is covariant, contravariant, or neither with respect to `y`.

 So, we have four cases: